UNCLASSIFIED (U)

 (4) In order to use a flash drive for these types of data transfers in a nonsystems administrator capacity, written approval by the user’s supervisor or other management official is required.
 The written approval to use a flash drive may be included in a data transfer authorization, and must be based on a need to perform recurring transfers and/or to move files that are too large to be accommodated on available nonelectronic media (e.g., a CD-R).

 d.
-Media which has been used on an unclassified mainframe or non-mainframe AIS may not be loaded onto an AIS approved for classified processing unless specifically authorized by DS/CTS and the Directorate of Cyber Operations (IRM/CO) or by the provisions allowed by 12 FAH-10 H-712 for the transfer of unclassified data.
+Media which has been used on an unclassified mainframe or non-mainframe AIS may not be loaded onto an AIS approved for classified processing unless specifically authorized by DS/CTS and the Directorate of Cyber Operations (DT/CO) or by the provisions allowed by 12 FAH-10 H-712 for the transfer of unclassified data.

 12 FAM 637.1-5 Violations and Infractions